osg-htc/docs/docs/other/troubleshooting-gratia.md

     When you've done this, you can re-run the Gratia probe by hand, or wait for it to run via cron.

-Appendix: Important Gratia files
+Reference: Important Gratia files
 --------------------------------

-This document cannot cover all the errors you might experience.
 If you need to look for more data, you can look at log files for the various services on your CE.

 | File                                                | Purpose                                                                                                                                                                            |
 |:----------------------------------------------------|:-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|